Retirement

 Supplemental Retirement Plans

 403(b) – The University offers faculty, staff, student workers, and re-employed retirees an opportunity to invest in a voluntary pre- and/or after-tax (ROTH) supplemental retirement plans.
 Investments are from employee contributions only.
 Annual contribution limits are defined by IRS code.
+The contribution limits for calendar year 2024 are:

-Effective April 1, 2021, participants may select from two highly reputable retirement vendors, Voya and TIAA, in which to invest.
+Participants may select from two highly reputable retirement vendors, Voya and TIAA, in which to invest.
 To learn more about plan features (eligibility, contribution limits, investments options, enrollment instructions, etc.), visit the University’s microsite.

 Are you ready to begin making contributions to the 403(b) program or do you need to change your contribution election or vendor?
 Establish a new account of update and existing account through planwithease.
 If you have misplaced the letter from planwithease that provides your temporary password, you can contact their office at 855-464-6928 to request another copy.